 Chris Powell: There are no markets anymore, just interventions

 GATA Goes to Washington -- Anybody Seen Our Gold?

 Friday, April 18, 2008

 Groucho Marx made a small fortune in vaudeville and then lost it all in the stock market crash of 1929.
 His sense of humor was no help to him then.
-One day in the early 1930s he was sitting in a bar with his friend Morrie, and Morrie was trying to console him.
+One day in the early 1930s he was sitting in a bar with his friend Eddie Cantor, and Cantor was trying to console him.

 Groucho was not to be consoled; he had lost too much money in the crash.
-He snarled back at Morrie: "Diabetes at 29?
+He snarled back at Cantor: "Diabetes at 29?
 That's nothing.
 I had Radio at 104."

 We investors in the precious metals have taken some hard blows lately, if not quite as hard as the blows taken by, say, investors in Bear Stearns.
 But we've taken such blows regularly over the last decade and still have come out ahead, so we should be able to put things in perspective.

 It may be a little easier for those of us in the Gold Anti-Trust Action Committee.
 The committee was founded in 1999 to expose manipulation of the gold market and the rigging of related markets.
 From the start we were ridiculed as "conspiracy nuts."
 But hardly a day goes by now without evidence of official market rigging showing up in even the establishment news media.

 We in GATA haven't minded the "nuts" part that much.
 But we're actually public record nuts.